Pre-workout boosters - these ingredients are important!

 Taurine

-Taurine is a powerful antioxidant and probably speeds up the metabolism by influencing insulin levels and thus increasing the transport of nutrients into the muscle cells.
-It is also said to enhance the effect of caffeine and have a revitalising effect.
+Taurine is a powerful antioxidant and is believed to speed up metabolism by influencing insulin levels, thus enhancing nutrient transport into muscle cells.
+It may also enhance the effects of caffeine and provide an invigorating boost.

-Ornithine is the most important amino acid alongside arginine when it comes to releasing the growth hormone somatropin.
-Put simply, it promotes the transport of amino acids into the muscle and increases their utilisation.
+Ornithine, along with arginine, is one of the most important amino acids for the release of the growth hormone somatotropin.
+Simply put, it promotes the transport of amino acids into muscles and enhances their utilization.

 Which pre-workout booster is right for you?